Dr Jayakrupakar Nallala

 Extension: (Streatham) 4149

-Jayakrupakar obtained PhD from the Université de Reims Champagne-Ardenne, France during which the potentials of vibrational spectroscopy as a cancer diagnostic tool were demonstrated via the concepts of spectral histopathology and infrared spectral barcoding of colon tissue and tissue arrays.
+2. Jayakrupakar obtained his PhD from the Université de Reims Champagne-Ardenne, France during which the potentials of vibrational spectroscopy as a cancer diagnostic tool were demonstrated via the concepts of spectral histopathology and infrared spectral barcoding in clinical colon tissue and tissue arrays.

 Education and Research Activities